SJSU-CS-systems-group/CodEval/README.md

 	EXMPLS 3

 	## Discussion Topic
-	Here Is The Link To The Discussion Topic: HW_URL
+	Here Is The Link To The Discussion Topic: DISCSN_URL

 	### Rubric
 	| Cases | Points|